Chart Color Schemes

 Old Bar - Manning Point - Red Head is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Old Bar - Manning Point - Red Head, as per the latest Census, consisted of 87.6% houses and 12.5% other dwellings.
-In comparison, Non-Metro NSW had 87.7% houses and 12.3% other dwellings.
-The home ownership rate in Old Bar - Manning Point - Red Head was 51.6%, with the remaining dwellings either mortgaged (28.2%) or rented (20.2%).
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro NSW's average of $1,430.
-The median weekly rent figure was recorded at $360, compared to Non-Metro NSW's $300.
-Nationally, Old Bar - Manning Point - Red Head's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Old Bar - Manning Point - Red Head, as assessed in the latest Census, 87.6% of dwellings were houses and 12.5% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This is comparable to Non-Metro NSW's composition of 87.7% houses and 12.3% other dwellings.
+The home ownership rate in Old Bar - Manning Point - Red Head was higher than that of Non-Metro NSW at 51.6%.
+Of the remaining dwellings, 28.2% were mortgaged and 20.2% were rented.
+The median monthly mortgage repayment in the area was $1,733, which is above Non-Metro NSW's average of $1,430.
+Meanwhile, the median weekly rent figure stood at $360, compared to Non-Metro NSW's average of $300.
+Nationally, Old Bar - Manning Point - Red Head's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing